NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 So, the judge gets those three things before deciding.
 Then, the judge has to consult the sentencing guidelines about the potential sentence for crimes like yours that put you in a specific category.
 Then the judge, under what's called the Booker case, which is a case that came out by our Supreme Court, says that the judge gets to decide what the sentence is; they have to consult with the federal sentencing guidelines.

-So, hopefully, what I've put here has given you some insight into how things work.
-It's a complex system, so to get all the answers to your questions and figure out if you want to hire me as your attorney, you must pick up the phone and call for the meeting.
+Hopefully, what I've written here has given you some insight into how things work.
+It's a complex system, so to get all the answers to your questions and decide whether you want to hire me as your attorney, you must schedule a meeting.
 I stand ready to help you.

 The Hedding Law Firm is located in Los Angeles, California.
-We provide legal representation across the United States on federal criminal matters.
+We provide legal representation on federal criminal matters across the United States.
 You can contact us for a free case consultation by phone or using the contact form.

 Related Content: